 The National Coaching Certification Program is a collaborative program of the Government of Canada, provincial/territorial governments, national/provincial/territorial sport organizations, and the Coaching Association of Canada.

-The programs of this organization are funded in part by the Government of Canada.
+The programs of this organization are funded in part by Sport Canada.